helge17/tuxguitar/doc/contribute.md

 - files specific to Android application are located in the [android](../android) folder;
 - files specific to desktop applications are located in the [desktop](../desktop) folder;
-- files common to Android and desktop applications are located in the [common](../common) folder.
+- files common to both Android and desktop applications are located in the [common](../common) folder.

 ### Android application